Use the Operator Compliance Risk Score (OCRS) system

 - a summary of your prosecution points

-At the end of the report you can see details of events which have been removed from your score.
+Near the end of the report, you can see details of events which have been removed from your score.
 It also shows your scores for the past 90 days.

 Sample OCRS report